codingcronus/codingcronus.github.io/integration-tests-with-docker.md

 ![Before](https://codingcronus.github.io/posts/integration-tests-with-containers/before.png)

-In order to synchronzize the database, the data has to be truncated and re-inserted.
+In order to synchronize the database, the data has to be truncated and re-inserted.
 This of course can be automated in the Test Fixture Tear Down, CI-process and whatnot.
 How ever since the database is shared, the script might be executed while others are querying the resource and hence the tests are very brittle.

 ### A better solution using Containers
 **Dedicated database**